forestgrape/coronavirus/index.md

 ### masks
-To reduce spread officially recommend masks, since they mitigate both the infection and spread risk.
-Without an official recommendation, people can be put off or look afraid of masks, at least in Europe, which is not desirable.
-The recommendation should be strong for people feeling sick or with coughs in indoor public rooms.
+Mask reduce spread since they mitigate both the infection and spread risk.
 * [Milton et al.](#milton2013) measured the influenza viruses spread from patients with and without wearing a surgical mask.
 They found:
-    - Surgical masks nearly eliminated viral RNA detection in the coarse aerosol fraction (greater than 5 micrometer) with a 25 fold reduction in the number of viral copies
+    - Particles greater than 5 micro meter: Surgical masks nearly eliminated viral RNA detection in the coarse aerosol fraction: resulting in a 25 fold reduction in the number of viral copies
-    -  statistically significant 2.8 fold reduction in copies detected in the fine aerosol fraction (smaller than 5 micrometer)
+    - Particles smaller than 5 micro meter:  statistically significant 2.8 fold reduction in viral copies detected in the fine aerosol fraction.
-    - Surgical masks significantly reduced the overall number of RNA copies by 3.4 fold.
+    - Overall: Surgical masks significantly reduced the overall number of RNA copies by 3.4 fold.

-    >Assuming a reduction of exhaled aerosols by a factor of 2.5 and a reduction by a factor 2 - i.e. a 50% reduction - for inhaling: everybody wearing a mask yields a reduction of factor 5 = (2 times fewer particles inhaled) * (2.5 times fewer particles in the air since fewer exhaled) for aerosol transmission.
-This can yield a significant reduction in public indoor rooms (e.g. Supermarkets or Public Transport). <!--This would be a greater reduction in the reproduction factor than  observed for other measures.
+    >Assuming a reduction of exhaled aerosols by a factor of 2.5 (60% reduction) and a reduction by a factor 2 (50% reduction) for inhaling: everybody wearing a mask yields a total reduction factor of 5 = (2 times fewer particles inhaled) * (2.5 times fewer particles in the air since fewer exhaled) for aerosol transmission.
+This can yield a significant reduction of transmission in public indoor rooms (e.g. Supermarkets or Public Transport). <!--This would be a greater reduction in the reproduction factor than  observed for other measures.
 A factor 5 reduction would be enough to reduce the reproduction factor below 1 if an initial value of 4 is estimated (an estimate from the imperial college in London by Ferguson, Bhatt et al](#ferguson-bhatt).[in work]-->

+#### mask recommendation
+Officially recommend masks for spread reduction in indoor rooms.
+Without an official recommendation, people can be put off or look afraid of masks, at least in Europe, which is not desirable.
+The recommendation should be strong for people feeling sick or with coughs in indoor public rooms.

 <!--
 Reasons against masks seem sometimes rather searched:
 * touching more often the face.
-Remark: Infection is not possible by touching the skin alone, this is true for the skin in the face too.
-Touching into the mouth or the nose is something else, but for this masks are protective.
+> Infection is not possible by touching the skin alone, this is true for the skin in the face too.
+Touching into the mouth or the nose is something else, but for this, masks are protective.
 * Reserve for healthcare workers is needed for the big wave.
-Remark: If masks are shown to help prevent the big wave in its roots, then that's the better option.-->
+> If masks help to prevent the big wave in its roots, then that's the better option.-->

 ### ventilation